CardinalKit/cardinalkit-docs/src/1-cardinalkit-app/2-setup.md

 Once, your account is created, log into your Firebase console (top right) and add a new project.
 Name the project to be something related to your app for future reference.

 It is important that you disable Google Analytics because it is not BAA compliant and then create your project.
-It will will take around a minute to set up.
+It will take around a minute to set up.

 <Example>
 <img src="./images/google-analytics.png" alt="drawing" width="400"/>
 </Example>

 <br />
 Once ready, click "continue".
-Click "Database" under the "Develop" section in the sidebar, and then "Create database".
+Click "Firestore Database" under the "Build" section in the sidebar, and then "Create database".
 <br />
 <br />